snorlax95/Goofy-SQL/README.md

 * Sort results table by column asc/desc (it's clickable, but since everything are strings..numbers are sorted incorrectly)

 * Edit fields in results table

+* in ssh connect, allow user to select ssh key instead of password